 Oakland Schools supports local districts in implementing multi-tiered systems of support (MTSS).
 The goal of an MTSS framework is to ensure high levels of engagement and achievement for all students through the use of a coordinated, collaborative, data-driven school-wide system.
-Assessments for three specific purposes underlie a successful, sustainable MTSS framework for literacy.
+Assessments for three specific purposes underlie a successful, sustainable MTSS framework for literacy because they allow for successful instructional problem-solving cycles.
 These three purposes are described below.

 Universal screening is the systematic assessment of all students to answer the question, “Which students are on-track for meeting end of year benchmarks at this point in the school year?”
 Universal screening identifies students who are at-risk and require additional support.
 Universal screeners address a specific skill or ability that is predictive of a later outcome.
 Screeners are often low-cost, quick and easy to administer, repeatable, and administered to all students at least three times per academic calendar year.
 Information provided from screening assessments includes evidence of content and subjects taught to all students (core curriculum), environment, and instruction effectiveness.
 In addition, screeners provide identification of students who may need additional, diagnostic, assessment and/or intervention.